-In 2022 AT announced a new publicprivate partnership with Fullers360 to secure a long-term investment and commitment to Auckland's ferry
+In 2022 AT announced a new publicprivate partnership with Fullers360 to secure a long-term investment and commitment to Auckland's ferry network.

 AT has also commissioned two new electric ferries from EV Maritime and McMullan & Wing.
 The 24-metre-long carbon composite vessels will have a passenger capacity of approximately 200.
-The first fully electric ferry is expected to be launched early date 2024, with the second vessel available early 2025.
-These vessels ae substantially funded by the Crown.
+The first fully electric ferry is expected to be launched early 2024, with the second vessel available early 2025.
+These vessels are substantially funded by central government.

 The agreement with Fullers360 Group Ltd to operate ferry services across a number of ferry routes includes the project management of the build of up to five new electric-hybrid ferries.
-The build and equipment supply contracts have been placed for the first two of the five ferries using the Q a movement is either a take-off or a West boatbuilding yard in Whanganui and Hamilton Jet.
+The build and equipment supply contracts have been placed for the first two of the five ferries using the Q-West boatbuilding yard in Whanganui and Hamilton Jet.